Copyright (C) 2007, 2013 David Both #

 I wrote these scripts to automate some of the SysAdmin tasks I do on my Linux hosts.
 All of these are Bash scripts.
 They may require some modification to work properly on your distribution or hardware.
 I strongly recommend viewing the script source to understand what each script does, and that you test each script thoroughly in a test environment before using them in any type of production environment.

-Note: This scripts are distributed under the GPL V2 license.
+Note: These scripts are distributed under the GPL V2 pr GPL V3 license.
 They are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 For most of these script you can run them with the -h option to get help.

-2. doUpdates – Performs all updates, builds new GRUB2, and reboots if a new kernel or glibc was installed.
+1. doUpdates – Performs all updates, builds new GRUB2, and can reboot if a new kernel or glibc was installed.

-5. rsbu – Performs backups of local and remote hosts using rsync.
-It also uses the link capability of rsync to minimize storage usage for unmodified files for series of daily backups.
+3. rsbu-02.05-01.noarch.rpm – This RPM installs tools that perform backups of local and remote hosts using rsync.
+It uses the link capability of rsync to minimize storage usage for unmodified files for series of daily backups.
+This includes rsbu.conf, the configuration file for rsbu.
+All user configuration is performed in this file.
+It also includes rsbu-setup script that provides tools to prepare the host computer and to prepare external USB media to store the backups.

 Text files